What is Data Lineage?

 Enhancing Data Consistency

 Data assets are bound to change over time.
 New data might be added, old data deleted, or alterations made.
-The way data changes can affect how you use the data, and the value of the data to your business.
-Understanding changes to data ensures you get the most benefit from the data.
+Data changes can affect how you use the data and its value to your business.
+Understanding changes to data ensures you get the most benefit from it.

 Enabling Data-Driven Decision-Making

-Data is required for strategic business success.
-Today, every company and every department needs to become more data driven and build a data culture.
-But that data must be understood to be best used, make better decisions, and keep the business viable.
-Data lineage helps you understand how and when data should be used.
+Data enables strategic business success.
+Every company and department needs to become more data-driven and build a data culture.
+However, people must understand the data to best use it, make better decisions, and keep the business viable.
+Data lineage helps provide a deeper understanding of the data people are using.

 Streamlining Data Migrations

-Data migrations rely on understanding the data.
+Successful data migrations demand deep understanding of the data.
 You wouldn’t want to migrate bad or misunderstood data to new systems.
-Similarly, you need to understand how data has been sourced, stored, and altered to know how to migrate it and where to move it to.
-Data lineage provides these details so data migrations are more efficient and successful.
+Similarly, you need to understand how data has been sourced, stored, and altered to know how to migrate it.
+Data dependencies help ensure that no data assets are missed.
+Data lineage provides these details, making data migrations more efficient and successful.

 Strengthening Data Governance

-Understanding data life cycles is critical to data governance.
+Understanding data flow is critical to data governance.
 Data lineage adds to the value of audits and highlights areas of potential risk.
 Lineage can even reveal areas of noncompliance and conflicts with internal policies or external regulatory requirements.

 Informing IT Optimization

-Tracking data as it moves through your organization informs IT of applications, gaps, and usage patterns so they can be more responsive to business needs.
-This interactive data lineage also helps IT understand the scope of data assets so they can optimize their own efforts and better prepare for future requirements.
+Tracking data as it moves through your organization informs IT of redundancies, architectural gaps, and usage patterns so they can be more responsive to business needs.
+This interactive data lineage also helps IT understand the scope of data assets to optimize their pipelines and processes and better prepare for future requirements.

-In ETL (extract, transform, load), data lineage refers to the process of documenting and visualizing how data moves through integration stages.
+Data integration involves ETL (extract, transform, load) or ELT (extract, load, transform) processes to transform raw data into a consumable format.
+Data lineage provides a visualization of how data moves through integration stages.
 This involves tracing where the data comes from, identifying the transformations applied to it, and monitoring its final destination within a data warehouse or database.

 Data lineage creates a detailed map of how data moves from source to target database in a system.
 It shows the extraction from source systems, the transformations for business needs, and the loading into a database for analysis.
 It helps organizations maintain data quality, understand the impact of changes, ensure regulatory compliance, and resolve data pipeline problems.

-By visualizing data lineage, ETL developers, data engineers, and analysts gain insights into data dependencies, potential bottlenecks, and areas where improvements can be made to enhance data accuracy and efficiency.
-Additionally, data lineage plays a crucial role in data governance, ensuring transparency and accountability throughout the entire ETL process.
+By visualizing data lineage, ETL developers, data engineers, and analysts gain insights into data dependencies, potential bottlenecks, and areas where data engineers can enhance data accuracy and efficiency.
+Additionally, data lineage is crucial in data governance, ensuring transparency and accountability throughout the ETL process.

 Data Lineage vs Data Provenance vs Data Governance